Forza Horizon 5: Development

 The narrow streets and plazas of Guanajuato are used as a setting for urban races.

 Forza Horizon 5 was developed by Playground Games.
 The goal for the team was to create a game whose scale was significantly larger than its predecessors.
 The team chose Mexico as the game's setting due to its diverse and varied landscape.
 The team partnered with Mexican artists to create the in-game murals, and Mexican musicians to create the in-game soundtracks.
 It also sent a team to visit Mexico to capture real-world light and sky data.
 The game utilised photogrammetry data extensively in order to make the game's virtual environment to look similar to its real-life counterpart.
 An example of this is the rocks in the side of the caldera volcano where they can be viewed with such detail.
 Individual objects, such as the needles of cholla cacti, can also be displayed by the game (although this is only available for the Xbox Series consoles as of now).

-Playground Games took a new approach to car audio in Horizon 5, switching implementation from looping to granular synthesis.
-To prepare audio recordings for this, they captured cars performing full acceleration sweeps from idle to redline and then let the cars slow to a stop.
-Microphones with flat frequency responses were selected, and padded to prevent damage and clipping from loud exhausts.
-Cockpit noise was recorded with both stereo and ambisonic microphones mounted centrally in the car.
-The team, with assistance from audio outsourcing companies, recorded 320 engines for the game, some samples usable for multiple cars that share engines.
-Additional recording included ambient environments and collisions.
-All sounds were recorded just for the game, with none sourced from existing libraries.
-The soundtrack can be output through Dolby Atmos.
+To achieve a more authentic sound in Forza Horizon 5, Playground Games transitioned from traditional looping audio to a granular synthesis system.
+This overhaul required a massive, ground-up recording effort where the team captured over 320 unique engine sweeps—tracking every note from idle to redline and back to a standstill.
+To ensure high-fidelity results, they utilized flat-response microphones with specialized padding to prevent clipping from loud exhausts, while also employing stereo and ambisonic mics centrally mounted in cockpits to capture immersive cabin acoustics.
+Collaborating with audio outsourcing firms, the developers created a completely bespoke library of engines, ambient environments, and collisions, ensuring that every sound in the game was recorded specifically for this title rather than being sourced from existing libraries The soundtrack can be output through Dolby Atmos.

 Forza Horizon 5 was announced during Microsoft and Bethesda's showcase at E3 2021.
+Its cover art was revealed at Xbox's Gamescom presentation in 2021 and shows a 2021 Mercedes-AMG One in the foreground and two 2021 Ford Bronco Badlands in the background.
 The game was released for Windows, Xbox One, and Xbox Series X and Series S on 9 November 2021.
 A PlayStation 5 version developed by Panic Button was released in 2025, marking the first Forza title to release on a non-Xbox home console as well as on a PlayStation console.